 You can transform from a visitor and sightseer to a game changer.

 Sustainable tourism.
 Responsible tourism.
 Voluntarism.
 They have all been doing an amazing job in creating water facilities, toilets and schools.
-Yet as travellers with the passion and energy to give back to the communities we find ourselves in, we can go so much deeper than this.
+Yet as travellers with the passion and energy to give back to the communities we find ourselves in, we can go so much deeper than this and travel more ethically.

 Communities need jobs.
 They need to discover their self-worth and skills so that they can empower themselves to live sustainably and successfully once we’ve gone.
 By locals learning what they are fully capable of, and putting these strengths to use, they’ll see their efforts pay off by creating their own businesses.
 This will push them to do so much more and encourage them to continue taking their future into their own hands.

 Women empowerment programmes in India are a genuine lifeline.
 These women have been so physically and mentally down-beaten, they are suffering from severe depression, anxiety and suicidal thoughts.
 Escaping to a safe place for a couple of hours, to spend time with other women, share their difficulties and brainstorm together about how they can change their lives around is immeasurable.

 One way for women to rise above their difficulties and create everlasting change in both their own and their families’ lives is through empowerment in business.